Lifespan of replacement

 HVAC

-The answer to 'lifespan of replacement' is that the typical lifespan of HVAC equipment can vary widely, but most systems have an average lifespan of 15-20 years with proper maintenance.
-The actual lifespan will depend on factors like the equipment quality, how well it was installed, and how well it's maintained through regular tune-ups and cleaning.
+The answer to 'lifespan of replacement' is that the average lifespan of HVAC equipment can vary significantly, but most systems have a lifespan of 10-15 years with proper maintenance.
+Factors like the quality of the equipment, how often it's used, and how well it's maintained can all impact the lifespan.
+High-efficiency systems may last a bit longer, around 15-20 years, while older, lower-efficiency models may only last 8-12 years.

 Frequently Asked Questions